Advertiser Disclosure

 Boating and Water Taxis

 If you’re staying at a lakefront home in Muskoka, you’ll likely travel by boat at least some of the time — some places are only accessible from the water.
-Most houses with lake frontage will have docks or boathouses, so check with the owner about boat availability, usage, and safety.
-You’ll probably want a boat with a motor with decent horsepower, as these aren’t tiny lakes.
+Most houses with lake frontage have docks or boathouses, so check with the owner about boat availability, usage, and safety.
+You’ll want a boat with a motor with decent horsepower, as these aren’t tiny lakes.

 You can also look into boat rentals in the bigger towns, such as Muskoka Boat Rentals in Gravenhurst.
 Or you try calling water taxis to get around, such as Muskoka Lakes Water Shuttle Services, depending on the season, what lake you’re on, and availability.
 Be aware of local regulations, licensing requirements, and safety protocols regarding boating.
 Ignoring these could land you in jail — or hospital.